-Building articulation, or changes in the façade, are achieved through recesses, protusions, window systems, entries, or balconies, cornices, and different roof forms should be used to visually reduce the scale of a building and avoid monotonous building elevations.
+Building articulation, or changes in the façade, are achieved through recesses, protrusions, window systems, entries, balconies, cornices, and different roof forms, and should be used to visually reduce the scale of a building and avoid monotonous building elevations.
 Changes in materials, colors, and/or textures which express the ground floor, building podium, and higher elements should be incorporated to create variety and interest.
 Further, articulation may provide shade, demarcate entries, or act as gateway features to contribute to a vibrant public realm.
-Building height modulation and variations in the heights of buildings within a block should be incorporated to distunguish uses, to provide variety, and to provide transitions between higher density buildings along Richmond Highway and lower density buildings within the surrounding residential neighborhoods.
+Building height modulation and variations in the heights of buildings within a block should be incorporated to distinguish uses, to provide variety, and to provide transitions between higher density buildings along Richmond Highway and lower density buildings within the surrounding residential neighborhoods.

 The pedestrian experience is influenced significantly by the scale of buildings that are located adjacent to the sidewalk.
 Buildings should be sited and designed to create a sense of enclosure for streets and the spaces between buildings.
 Step-backs can be used to create an appropriate proportion of street width to building height, particularly for tall buildings.
 When portions of the building above the lower levels are set back from the build-to line, pedestrians only perceive the first few floors of the building podium, and not the full height of the building.
-Step-backs to reduce the impacts of shadows may be necessary to ensure that sunlight is present in important locations, particularly those related to public open spaces, including Pocket Parks and plazas.
-Shadow studies (also called sunlight or solar shading analyses) should be utilized to ensure that adjacent buildings and spaces will have adequate light.
-Step-backs add depth and complexity to the bulk of buildings; they can create interesting exterior spaces on upper floors and opportunities for outdoor patios or terraces.
+Step-backs to reduce the impacts of shadows may be necessary to ensure that sunlight is present in important locations, particularly those related to public open spaces, including pocket parks and plazas.
+Shadow studies (also called sunlight or solar shading analyses) should be utilized to ensure that adjacent buildings; they can create interesting exterior spaces on upper floors and opportunities for outdoor patios or terraces.

 The scale and level of detail of building façades and frontages should be appropriate to pedestrians.
 Ground-floor commercial uses should be accessed directly from the adjacent public sidewalk or building zone.
 The façades of first-floor commercial uses, residential lobbies and common areas should be primarily transparent to activate the sidewalk by providing visibility into the building.
 Long expanses of blank walls without windows or entrances detract from the pedestrian experience.
 Such conditions should not occur on any public street-facing façades.
 If blank façades cannot be avoided, strategies should be employed to mitigate their impact on the public realm.
 This may include the provision of applied architectural elements, material changes, public art installations, special lighting, or landscaping.
-Windows should provide building detail and visual interest and not contain opaque, mirrored or translucent glass.
+Windows should provide building detail and visual interest and not contain opaque, mirrored, or translucent glass.